 North and South Yemen have agreed to a ceasefire in their border war, according to a report from the Iraqi News agency.

-North and South Yemen have agreed to a ceasefire in their border war, according to a report from the Iraqi News agency.
+Background: North and South Yemen have agreed to a ceasefire in their border war, according to a report from the Iraqi News agency.
 The agency said the leaders of the two countries accepted the truce after joint mediation by Syria and Iraq.
 The disengagement plan came a week after a feud between the two countries erupted into fighting.
 Since then the two sides have conducted intense diplomatic activity throughout the middle east, with their envoys visiting many countries, including Lebanon.

 SYNOPSIS: Among the representatives of the two governments carrying messages to heads of state throughout the region was the Minister of Communications for the People's Democratic Republic of South Yemen.
 Mahmoud Abdulla Osheish handed a letter to the President of Lebanon Mr. Elias Sarkis and afterwards met newsmen to explain his government's view of the fighting.